 Date and time of next meeting – JIW to arrange a meeting to develop UKLPG, ? early March.
 Transitional arrangements will retain the current committee.

+Update - due to delay in EQA lite there is funding in budget for travelling expenses - will find some potential dates after BSG - 16 people on list expressing interest in UKILPG

 (need to include Ireland)

 JIW & SGH 06/12/2013

+updated JIW 17.06.14